jterwilliger30/pointcutoff.com/README.md

 # Summary
 This project was done as a favor to a friend.
 Apparently, the US Army uses a point system when considering enlisted soldiers for promotion to E-5/Sergeant and E-6/Staff Sergeant.
 In order to be eligible for promotion, you must meet a minimum point threshold specific to your MOS.
-These thresholds change monthly, and are published in PDF memorandums issued by the Secretary of the Army.
+These thresholds change monthly, and are published in PDF memorandums issued by U.S. ARMY HUMAN RESOURCES COMMAND.

 # Setup
 Download the prerequisites: python3 (flask, pdfminer.six), npm, yarn, and react.
 Run npm install to download the required node_modules.
 Then run 'yarn start' in the root directory, which will begin serving the frontend on port 3000.
 With another daemon run 'python3 -m flask run' in the /api directory, which will begin serving the backend on port 5000.
 The frontend will automatically proxy api requests to port 5000.